harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 Namespaces avoid conflicts, improve IDE autocompletion and define the scope of the component.

 You should map namespaces to a folder, this way you can group components, making them easier to find and use.
-I would recommend not nesting namespaces, to begin with.

 An example of a namespace is `Field`, for all our field components (text field, textarea, search, etc.).